theScriptingEngineer/NXOpen-CAE-python/README.md

 # NXOpen-CAE-python

-This is a repository with NXOpen code for Siemens SimCenter 3D (aka NX CAE) in python.
+This is a repository with NXOpen code for Siemens Simcenter3D (aka NX CAE) in python.
 At this moment it mirrors the [C# repository](https://github.com/theScriptingEngineer/NXOpen-CAE)

 If you’re using my scripts in your daily work, saving you a lot of work and time, buy me a coffe so I can continue developing awesome scripts.